dimitriharding/git-intro-repo/readme.md

-I learned about git, classes and other javascript topics
+I learned about git, classes.